 “Still must feel good to be popular, though.”
 He frowned and flopped onto a bean bag chair painted like a baseball.

 I sat at the end of the couch and grabbed a soda from him, snapping it open.
 “I’m not gonna lie, it is kind of nice.
 But it gets exhausting, always keeping up with appearances.
 Sometimes I wish I was more like you.”

 “What?
 A loser?”

 “You’re not a loser.
 It just must be nice to be unapologetically yourself and make your own decisions.
 You guys always seem like you’re having a lot of fun.”

 He shrugged, “You should just be yourself.
 Otherwise, what’s the point?”

 “Are you having an existential crisis?” he asked, totally deadpan.

 “Shut up!”
 I laughed and threw a couch pillow at him.
 He cracked up and shook his head.

 “You know, you’re really different outside of school.”

 “You’re probably right.”
-I sighed and we had another awkward silence.
+I sighed, followed by another awkward silence.
 This was so weird.
 What was I doing in August Stone’s basement?